cloudfoundry-samples/github-service-broker-ruby/README.md

 Field | Value |
 -------- | :--------------- |
 Name | A unique name for the broker
-URL | the URL at which the service broker is running Username | Basic Auth username needed for Cloud Foundry to access the endpoints on the service broker Password | Basic Auth password
+URL | The unique URL at which the service broker is running Username | Basic Auth username needed for Cloud Foundry to access the endpoints on the service broker Password | Basic Auth password